Angelique Kerber career statistics

-This is a list of the main career statistics of German professional tennis player, Angelique Kerber.
-To date, Kerber has won 14 career singles titles, including three Grand Slam singles titles at the 2016 Australian Open, 2016 US Open and 2018 Wimbledon Championships.
-She has also won titles on each playing surface (namely, hard, clay and grass).
+This is a list of the main career statistics of German former professional tennis player Angelique Kerber.
+Kerber won 14 career singles titles, including three Grand Slam singles titles at the 2016 Australian Open, 2016 US Open and 2018 Wimbledon Championships.
+She also won titles on each playing surface (namely, hard, clay and grass).
 She was also the runner-up at the 2016 Wimbledon Championships and won Silver at the 2016 Rio Olympics.
 Kerber became the world No. 1 for the first time in her career on 12 September 2016.

 Career achievements

 In 2010, Kerber made her first WTA final, at the Copa Colsanitas where she finished runner-up to Mariana Duque-Mariño.
 She also recorded the first top-50 finish of her career that year, at world No. 47.
 The following year, her breakthrough occurred at the US Open where, as the world No. 92, she soared to her first Grand Slam semifinal where she fell in three sets to the ninth seed and eventual champion Samantha Stosur.
 After the tournament, she rose into the world's top 40, and eventually finished the year ranked No. 32.

 In February 2012, Kerber scored her maiden career title, at the Open GDF Suez before reaching her first Premier Mandatory semifinal in Indian Wells where she lost to eventual champion Victoria Azarenka.
 Her second career title came shortly later, in April, at the Danish Open where she beat former world No. 1, Caroline Wozniacki.
 She then achieved her career-best result at the French Open by making the quarterfinals, before posting a runner-up result in Eastbourne and a semifinal showing at Wimbledon where she lost to Agnieszka Radwańska.
 A few weeks later, Kerber progressed to the quarterfinals of the London Olympics, falling to Azarenka once more. before upsetting Serena Williams en route to her maiden Premier 5 final in Cincinnati.
 Kerber cracked the world's top 5 before the WTA Championships that year, and subsequently finished the year ranked world No. 5.